The Largest Threat Surface for Classified Information & CUI is a Forgetful Workforce That Just Isn't Thinking

 95% of Cyber Vulnerabilities Connect Straight to the Action and Inaction of Busy People Who Forget Their Training or Simply Don't Think About It.

 Whether you’re in IT security or industrial security – you are responsible to find a way to get them thinking.
-Let us help you with “micro-training” articles the your people will actually read and learn from.
+Let us help you with “micro-training” articles that your people will actually read and learn from.
 Send a monthly, ready-to-go security awareness newsletter with content that’s written for everyone.
 The micro-training articles only take about a minute to read.
 They are non-technical, written in a friendly voice and motivate people to learn more.

 Subscribe and receive 20 micro-training articles per month packaged together as a PDF newsletter.
 You also get a text version in case you want to use the content in other ways.